emxhh/atomic-chess/README.md

 Subclass of `ChessPiece` representing a queen on the chessboard.
 Combines movement rules of rooks and bishops, allowing movement along rows, columns, and diagonals.

 ### `King`
 Subclass of `ChessPiece` representing a king on the chessboard.
-Implements specific king movement rules, including castling, and is pivotal in determining game state.
+Implements specific king movement rules and is pivotal in determining game state.

 ## Implementation Details
 - **Private Data Members**: All data members of the `ChessVar` class are private to ensure encapsulation and proper state management.